Data Centers in Kansas

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Kansas, as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via dedicated circuits to major hubs, primarily Kansas City and Dallas.
-Private network extensions offer secure, low-latency performance.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via dedicated circuits to major interconnection hubs in Kansas City, Missouri, or Dallas, Texas.

 Internet Exchange Points (IXPs): Public peering is limited within the state.
-Most traffic is exchanged privately or routed through the Kansas City Internet eXchange (KCIX) in neighboring Missouri, which improves regional network performance and reduces transit costs.
+Most network traffic exchange occurs through private peering arrangements within local data centers or via the Kansas City Internet eXchange (KCIX) in neighboring Missouri.

 Power Analysis

-Kansas stands out for its progressive energy policy, which translates into tangible benefits for data center operators.
+Kansas stands out for its progressive energy policy, which directly benefits data center operators through cost and sustainability.

-Average Cost Of Power: Industrial electricity rates typically range from $0.07 to $0.09/kWh, as of September 2025.
-This competitive pricing is bolstered by a grid where approximately 40% of energy is generated from wind, providing a hedge against fossil fuel price volatility.
+Average Cost Of Power: Industrial electricity rates typically range from $0.07 to $0.09 per kWh, as of September 2025.
+This competitive pricing is a direct result of the state's diverse energy generation, helping to lower total cost of ownership for power-intensive operations.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Kansas serve the Wichita aerospace and manufacturing sectors, the agricultural technology industry, and the growing commercial hub of the Kansas City metropolitan area.
+Proximity To Key Business Districts: Data centers in Kansas serve the key business hubs of Wichita, Topeka, and the Kansas City metropolitan area.
+These locations support major industries including aerospace, manufacturing, logistics, and telecommunications.

-Tax Advantage For Data Centers: Kansas offers a significant financial advantage through proposed tax incentives.
-A key benefit is the sales tax exemption on data center equipment, which directly reduces the substantial capital expenditure required to build or expand a facility.
+Tax Advantage For Data Centers: Kansas offers significant financial incentives for data center operators.
+Proposed legislation provides a sales tax exemption on the purchase of data center equipment, software, and infrastructure, which can dramatically reduce the capital expenditure required for new builds or expansions.

 Natural Disaster Risk